The Model & Toy Car Business

 The State of The Model Car Business: For over 30 years, Model Auto Review magazine has been an anticipated, enjoyable read for me.
 MAR remains the most comprehensive print source for news about model vehicles, especially 1:43 scale models.
 Nevertheless, I've decided not to renew my subscription.

 Another thing on the decline is my interest in model car collecting.
 In the mid-1980s, I bought more than 100 models annually.
-This year, I only purchased four cars - all 1:43 diecast (three Ixo Museum; one cheap-and-cheerful Yat-Ming).
+In 2012, I only purchased four cars - all 1:43 diecast (three Ixo Museum; one cheap-and-cheerful Yat-Ming).
 As with many long time model collectors, I have almost all the various models I want.
 (Except for the elusive, not-yet-produced 1939 Plymouth coupe.)
 Meanwhile, model manufacturers are falling all over each other with duplicate releases.
 How many more ‘57 Chevys, 1955 Thunderbirds or Porsche 911s does a collector need?

 An additional problem is expense.
 In the early 1980s, handbuilt, British-made Brooklin models could be had for as little as $37 - I still have examples from that era: